sebrauschert/thoth/CONTRIBUTING.md

 # Contributing to toth

 This outlines how to propose a change to toth.
-For more detailed info about contributing to this, and other tidyverse packages, please see the [**development contributing guide**](https://rstd.io/tidy-contrib).
+For more detailed info about contributing to this, and other e.g. tidyverse packages, please see the [**development contributing guide**](https://rstd.io/tidy-contrib).

 ## Fixing typos